fgraux/LiveProd/README.md

 	  • Fully Html5 Designed.

 	  • Javascript + Node Js Commands Engineered.

 DESIGNABLE

 As LiveProd uses web techno (html5, javascript & css), it is totally free to design : Please find (in "Public/stylesheets/" folder) an uploaded alternative css that shows another presentation of the keyboard close to BMD Atem Design.

 	  • The file "LiveProdStyle.css" is the standard one relative to the picture you can see below.

-	  • The file "LiveProdStyleAtem.css" is the Atem style modified one.
+	  • The file "LiveProdKeyboard.css" is modified for the page that only displays the keyboard.

-	  • The file "LiveProdKeyboardStyle.css" is an Atem style modified for the page that only displays the keyboard.
+	  • The file "LiveProdKeyboard.min.css" is modified for the page that only displays a thin version of the keyboard.

 OPENED & SHARED